Autocovariance and Optimal Design for Random Walk Metropolis-Hastings Algorithm: Optimal Proposal Design

-However, under the regularity condition, the optimization problem becomes an infimum problem rather than a maximization problem.
-In this case, the maximum achieved by the two-point measure cannot be attained, since the regularity condition is violated.
-We can prove this rigorously, as shown in Proposition~\ref{cant attain}.
+However, under the regularity condition, the optimization problem becomes a supremum problem rather than a maximization problem.
+In this case, the local maximum achieved by the two-point measure cannot be attained, since attaining it would violate the regularity condition.
+Proposition~\ref{cant attain} makes this precise by showing that, when $\phi$ is required to be a probability density satisfying the support condition needed for irreducibility, the supremum cannot be attained, although it can be approximated arbitrarily closely.

 \begin{proposition} Recall the second term in equation~\eqref{recall prop}.
 Let $w(y):=y^2[1-\Pi_\mu(y)]$ for $y\ge 0$ and define

 for any symmetric proposal density $\phi$ about $0$.
 Let $w_{\max}=\sup_{y\ge 0} w(y)$ and $\mathcal{M}=\{y\ge 0:\,w(y)=w_{\max}\}$, which is nonempty.
 If $\phi$ is allowed to be a symmetric probability measure, the supremum $\sup_\phi\mathcal{J}(\phi)=w_{\max}$ is attained by putting all mass at $\pm 2y$ with $y\in\mathcal{M}$.
 If $\phi$ is required to be a continuous density and $\mathcal{M}$ consists only of isolated points, then the supremum is not attained; instead, one can construct a sequence of increasingly concentrated densities around $\{\pm 2y:\,y\in\mathcal{M}\}$ that makes $\mathcal{J}(\phi)$ arbitrarily close to $w_{\max}$.